 - sign for your boss or another "supervising" person who is required to confirm your application,

 prosecutors could opt to file forgery charges as well.
-If convicted of forgery, you again face a wobbler, which is also punishable by up to three years in the state prison and a maximum $10,000 fine.22
+If convicted of forgery, you again face a wobbler, which is also punishable by up to three years in jail and a maximum $10,000 fine.22

-Penal Code 118 PC California's perjury law is a felony, subjecting you to up to four years in prison and a maximum $10,000 fine.
+Penal Code 118 PC California's perjury law is a felony, subjecting you to up to four years in county jail and a maximum $10,000 fine.
 You violate this law when you deliberately give false information while under an oath to be truthful.